NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-visual-studio-net-framework.md

 ---
-title: Introductory Guide to Creating and Publishing a .NET Framework NuGet Package using Visual Studio | Microsoft Docs
+title: Introductory Guide to Creating and Publishing a .NET Framework NuGet Package using Visual Studio
+description: A walkthrough tutorial on creating and publishing a .NET Framework NuGet package using Visual Studio 2017.
 author: kraigb
 ms.author: kraigb
-manager: ghogen
+manager: douge
 ms.date: 03/13/2018
 ms.topic: quickstart
-ms.prod: nuget
-ms.technology: null
-description: A walkthrough tutorial on creating and publishing a .NET Framework NuGet package using Visual Studio 2017.
-keywords: NuGet package creation, NuGet package publishing, NuGet tutorial, Visual Studio create NuGet package, msbuild pack ms.reviewer:
+ms.reviewer:
-- karann-msft
+  - karann
-- unniravindranathan
+  - unnir
 ms.workload:
+  - dotnet
- - "dotnet"
+  - dotnetcore
- - "aspnet"
+  - aspnet
 ---

-# Create and publish a package using Visual Studio (.NET Framework)
+# Quickstart: Create and publish a package using Visual Studio (.NET Framework)

 Creating a NuGet package from a .NET Framework Class Library involves creating the DLL in Visual Studio, then using the nuget.exe command line tool to create and publish the package.